jhroemer/jhroemer.github.io/blog/2023-06-23-fine-grained-reactivity.md

 ### Signals

 So what's getting back in style exactly?
 Well, the new kid on the block these days is signals.
 But signals isn't actually a new concept.
 The author of Solid.js, Ryan Carniato, dates it back as far as the [1960's](https://dev.to/this-is-learning/the-evolution-of-signals-in-javascript-8ob).
 The underlying software engineering concept that most should be familiar with is the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), which is also what's referenced in the [Solid.js docs](https://www.solidjs.com/guides/reactivity#introducing-primitives).
 The basic idea is that you have an object (subject) that maintains a list of dependents (observers).
 When state changes the observers are notified, and they can react accordingly.
-In frontend terms the subject would be a piece of state, and the dependents would be dom elements.
+In frontend terms the subject would be a piece of state, and the dependents would be DOM elements.

 ### A very basic implementation

 The really cool thing about signals is that it's a fairly simple concept, and that it can be implemented with runtime features and the (normal) DOM quite easily.
 In fact, the most basic implementation can be done in around 20 lines of code, as demonstrated by Ryan in [this interview with Kelvin Omereshone](https://www.youtube.com/watch?v=N-Y32BqhoYQ&ab_channel=KelvinOmereshone).
 While that wouldn't be production-ready by any means, it's still quite fascinating to me how the magic of reactivity can be implemented with so little code.

-Let's start with the signal itself.
+Let's start with the signal itself:

 ```javascript
 const context = []